 How Liability Works for Slip Accidents in the UK

-Liability Differences Between Homes, Rental Properties, and Businesses
+Liability Differences Between Homes and Businesses

 Property typeWho is usually responsibleWhen liability may applyWhen liability is less likely